Expert Reviewed by: Amanda Guarniere, NP, Founder of the Resume RX

 - Do have years of experience in the role in which they are applying

 This layout is a mixture of the reverse chronological and the functional resume.
 While it places emphasis on skill sets, abilities, and accomplishments, it also highlights applicable work history.
-We recommend this type for nursing professionals with the following background, goals, and barriers:
+We recommend combination resumes for nursing professionals with the following background, goals, and barriers:

 - Nurses with experience in multiple specialties and/or medical professions